rmoazed/Bike-Rental-Revenue-Optimization/README.md

 # Bike-Rental-Revenue-Optimization
 This project builds an end-to-end machine learning pipeline for predicting bike demand and subsequent adjusted demand, and then optimizes revenue by finding a best price at which to rent out bikes.

+## Live Demo

+Try the app here: https://bike-rental-revenue-optimization-3ezz8dswejjajsle7fabh2.streamlit.app/

+The project predicts bike rental demand based on temporal and weather features, and then applies a pricing model estimate revenue and identify an optimal price in relation to a set base price.
+The Streamlit app provides an interactive dashboard allows users to simulate demand and explore optimal pricing strategies and decision making in real time.

+## App Preview

 ## Project Overview